burdenless/REsource/README.md

 -------
 1. Install ruby using RVM, Apt, Yum, or whichever way you choose
 2. Clone the repository
-3. Add VirusTotal API key to scalpel.rb in the vt_query() function
+3. Add VirusTotal API key to modules.rb in the vt_query() function
 4. Run resource.rb